-The controls at the top of the panel allow you to view FarmBot’s current position, manually move it in real-time, take photos, go to home or find home, and shutdown or reboot FarmBot.
+The move tab of the controls popup allows you to manually move FarmBot in real-time, take photos, go to home or find home, and shutdown or reboot FarmBot.

-The CURRENT POSITION (MM) of your FarmBot is shown in the gray fields directly below the X AXIS, Y AXIS, and Z AXIS labels.
+The current position in millimeters of your FarmBot is shown in the controls popup button in the main navbar of the app.
 This information is updated in real-time.

 If your FarmBot has encoders (Genesis kits only), you can also view SCALED ENCODER (MM) data, as well as RAW ENCODER DATA for each axis.
-Toggle the display of this additional information from the menu in the top right of the panel.
+Toggle the display of this additional information from the menu in the popup.

-There are four types of movements you can perform in this panel: relative movements, absolute movements, finding home, and going to home.
+There are four types of movements you can perform: relative movements, absolute movements, finding home, and going to home.

 Move FarmBot a relative distance from the current location in any direction by using the